• Written by

 Who is claiming the benefit?

-When comparing average monthly survivor benefit amounts, aged widow(er)s received the highest benefit amount at $1,705 a month.
-A disabled widow(er) received the lowest average amount at $893 a month.
-A child of the deceased averaged at $1,067 a month.
-A parent of the deceased made the second highest average benefit amount at $1,537 a month.
-The data above was from the month of December in 2022.
+When comparing average monthly survivor benefit amounts, widow(er)s received the highest benefit amount at $1,835.32 a month.
+A disabled widow(er) received the lowest average amount at $951.26 a month.
+A child of the deceased averaged at $1,135.54 a month.
+A parent of the deceased made the second highest average benefit amount at $1,684.81 a month.
+This is based on data from January 2025.

 The deceased’s work history

-If the deceased made a high income, the survival benefit will reflect this.
+If the deceased made a high income, the survivor benefit will reflect this.
 If the deceased had a low income, the benefit will be smaller.

 If you’re still working while receiving benefits

-If you’re still working while getting survivors benefits and younger than your full retirement age, your benefits may be reduced.
+If you are still working while getting survivor benefits and younger than your full retirement age, your benefits may be reduced.
 Once you reach your full retirement age, your benefits will no longer be reduced, no matter how much you work.

 Family maximum benefit limit

-There is a family maximum benefit, which is the maximum limit a monthly benefit amount can be paid out, based on the deceased’s earnings.
+There is a family maximum benefit, which is the maximum monthly benefit that can be paid out based on the deceased’s earnings.
 Generally, it is between 150% to 180% of the basic benefit rate.
 If your payable benefits exceed this limit, your benefits will be reduced.

-If you’re the surviving spouse or child, you can also receive a special lump-sum payment of $255.
-You can ask the Social Security Administration if you qualify for the lump-sum payment when you apply for survivors benefits.
+If you are the surviving spouse or child, you can also receive a special lump-sum payment of $255.
+You can ask the Social Security Administration if you qualify for the lump-sum payment when you apply for survivor benefits.

 Blackout Periods

-A blackout period is the time when there are no payable survivors benefits.
+A blackout period is the time when there are no payable survivor benefits.
 The blackout period is based on age and the family members involved.

-With the surviving spouse, they become eligible for survivors benefits once they turn 60.
-If they’re disabled, they can qualify for benefits at 50.
-Any time before their eligibility age is considered the blackout period when no survivors benefits are paid.
+With the surviving spouse, they become eligible for survivor benefits once they turn 60.
+If disabled, they can qualify for benefits at 50.
+Any time before the eligibility age is considered the blackout period when no survivor benefits are paid.

 Things can get more complicated if benefits are being paid to a surviving spouse with a child.
 If a child is involved, benefits will be paid to the surviving spouse until the child turns 16.

-Below is an image which breaks down each period, including the blackout period, if you’re receiving benefits as the surviving spouse with a child.
+Below is an image which breaks down each period, including the blackout period, if you are receiving benefits as the surviving spouse with a child.

 Blackout period for survivors benefits